We are Salvia BioElectronics

 Salvia’s unique implant is designed to reduce the frequency and intensity of migraine attacks by delivering gentle electrical pulses to the nerves associated with the condition.
 This technology, known as neuromodulation, has been successfully used for decades in the treatment of other neurological disorders, such as Parkinson’s disease and epilepsy.

 Electrical signals within the nervous system control how our body moves, feels and functions.
 In migraine, these signals can be disrupted.
-Neuromodulation may help correct this and restore balance.
+Neuromodulation could help correct this and restore balance.

 "We are committed to providing people with severe migraine a new treatment option through their neurologist," says Dr. Wim Pollet, Medical Director at Salvia BioElectronics.